Angelagiraldi/IBM_DataScienceProfessional_Certificate/README.md

 -   Description: Brief description of the course content.
 -   Folder: `course5/`

-Each course focuses on specific aspects of data science, such as data analysis, data visualization, machine learning, and more.

 ## Getting Started

 To get started with this project, you can follow these steps:

 1. Clone the repository: `git clone https://github.com/<username>/<repository>.git`
-2. Install the required dependencies (if any).
-3. Open the Jupyter notebooks (.ipynb files) using Jupyter Notebook or JupyterLab.
+2. Open the Jupyter notebooks (.ipynb files) using Jupyter Notebook or JupyterLab.
-4. Explore the notebooks to learn about different data science concepts and techniques.
+3. Explore the notebooks to learn about different data science concepts and techniques.

-## Dependencies

-List any dependencies required to run the Jupyter notebooks or code in this repository.
-For example:

--   Python 3.x
--   Pandas
--   NumPy
--   Matplotlib
--   scikit-learn

-You can also include the command to install dependencies using pip or conda.

 ## Usage